Skip to contents

 Geopoint

 The standard approach to manipulate spatial vector data in R involves using the sf package. sf stands for Simple Features and it extends a data.frame by adding a geometry list-column.
-It’s a spatially enabled data.frame.
+It creates a spatially enabled data.frame.
 It provides an interface to the popular GDAL, GEOS, PRØJ and S2 libraries.
 It can be used to efficiently manipulate and visualize spatial vector data.

 Creating an sf object from a text column that contains WKT characters is straightforward.
 The sf::st_as_sf function can be used to turn the data.frame with a WKT column into an sf object.